MicrosoftDocs/powerbi-docs/powerbi-docs/developer/visuals/total-subtotal-api.md

 # Request aggregated subtotal data

 The *Total and Subtotal API* allows custom visuals with a matrix data-view to request aggregated subtotal data from the Power BI host.
-The subtotals can be calculated for the entire matrix dataset or specified for individual levels of the matrix data hierarchy.
+The subtotals are calculated for the entire matrix dataset or specified for individual levels of the matrix data hierarchy.
 See the [sample report](https://github.com/microsoft/Powerbi-Visuals-SampleMatrix/tree/master/doc) for an example of the Total and Subtotal API in a Power BI visual.

 >[!NOTE]
 >Requesting subtotal data is supported in version 2.6.0 and later.
 The `rowSubtotalType` property is available in version 5.1.0 and later.
 To find out which version you're using, check the `apiVersion` in the *pbiviz.json* file.